ObjectModules/deploy/README.md

 <img width=70% src=https://user-images.githubusercontent.com/36441664/95028019-445aec00-06c7-11eb-8d41-101dd4cc6d09.jpg>

-To rectify ''[[https://github.com/eq19/info/wiki/Mapping|our concept]]'' in a short time basis, means that the script is going to present a ''[[https://eq19.wordpress.com/eq19-world/mapping/map_direction_7/#main|correct algorithm]]'', we need to test it on a kind of business model that also can be measured in a short time period as well.
+To rectify _[[https://github.com/eq19/info/wiki/Mapping|our concept]]_ in a short time basis, means that the script is going to present a _[[https://eq19.wordpress.com/eq19-world/mapping/map_direction_7/#main|correct algorithm]]_, we need to test it on a kind of business model that also can be measured in a short time period as well.

 <img width=50% src=https://user-images.githubusercontent.com/36441664/131957473-5a815492-a5f6-49be-9762-9a8921d95dc2.png>